PassivePicasso/Claudable/README.md

   - SVG.Skia for SVG handling
   - Newtonsoft.Json for serialization
   - Win32 API integration for shell features
+  - Monaco Editor for diff viewing
+  - Highlight.js for syntax highlighting

 ## Getting Started

 ### Prerequisites
 - Windows 10 or later
+- Visual Studio 2022 or later
-- .NET 8.0 Runtime
+- .NET 8.0 SDK
 - WebView2 Runtime (automatically installed with modern Windows)

 ### Installation
-1. Download the latest release from the GitHub releases page
-2. Extract the zip file to your preferred location
+1. Clone or download the repository
-3. Open in Visual Studio
+2. Open in Visual Studio
-5. Build and Run
+3. Build and Run

 ### First Run Setup
 1. Launch Claudable and wait for the Claude AI interface to load